-Associate Members.
-Any person not qualifying for regular or student membership who, through occupation or profession is interested in law libraries and law librarianship may be elected to Associate membership by the Board upon the recommendation of the Membership Committee and payment of dues.
-All members shall receive Law Library Lights and the Membership Directory as part of their membership.

-E. Student Members.
+- D. Associate Members.
+Any person who through occupation or profession is interested in law libraries and law librarianship but does not qualify for any other class of membership may be elected to Associate membership. - E. Student Members.
 Any person enrolled in a degree program in library or information science or law may be elected to Student membership.
-Membership in this category is limited to five consecutive years.
+Membership in this category is limited to five consecutive years. - F. Honorary Members.
+Upon recommendation of the Nominations Committee, the Board may vote to approve appropriate non-Members as Honorary Members.